Navigation

 2. Use the "RBP" or "XML" formats, where Real Studion stores the entire project (apart from external items) in a single file with its names ending in ".rbp" or ".xml".

 If you use the VCP format, things are straight-forward.
-You do not even need to consider using Arbed, as the files are already in a well-readable text format that allows you to see differences between revisions fairly well.
+You do not even need to consider using Arbed, as the files are already in a well-readable text format that allows you to see differences between revisions fairly well - though Arbed will still be able to show you (and filter) the changes better than a plain text diff tool ever can.

 If you choose to use the other formats, however, seeing differences becomes difficult.
 Here, Arbed can be used to display the differences in a way that's even better than what you'll get with the VCP format.